dashbase/dropwizard-Zipkin/README.md

 ![](docs/1.png)

-## How to Integrate zipkin with Other Dropwizard Application
+## How to Integrate Zipkin with Other Dropwizard Application

 1. Add dependencies to `pom.xml`